The Minnesota Threshold Network invites you to our annual June Forum

 Katelyn LaGrega’s 2017 film, “The Art of Natural Death Care,” from the Sophia Center in North Carolina, shows families caring for their loved ones after death.
 The 27-minute documentary, which was presented at the 2017 National Home Funeral Alliance conference, includes clips of MTN’s Linda Bergh.

-All Minnesota Threshold Network meetings are free and open to the public.
+All MTN Events are free and open to the public.
 Donations of the heart accepted.